christophermadsen/iconography_dl_baseline/README.md

 ...
 ```
 #### Execution
+##### Class activation mappings
-To extract the class activation mappings (CAMs) from the VGG-16 models, the following python script can be run: <br/>
+To extract the class activation mappings (CAMs) for the test set with the VGG-16 models, run the following python script and answer the prompt: <br/>

     python vgg_cam.py

 To extract the CAMs from the ArtDL model, the following python script can be run: <br/>

     python artdl_cam.py

+##### Classifications
+To classify the images in the test set with the VGG-16 models, run the following script and answer the prompt:

+    python vgg_classify.py

+To classify with the ArtDL model use:

+    python artdl_classify.py

+##### Example Notebook
-A simple example notebook for making a classification of a single image and extracting the CAM has been provided in vgg_cam_example.ipynb, for a better overview.
+A simple example notebook for making a classification of a single image and extracting the CAM has been provided in the jupyter notebook vgg_cam_example.ipynb, for a better overview.
+(Install jupyter notebook with pip install notebook, open it through the command line with "jupyter notebook" and navigate to the .ipynb provided)